git-maintenance(1) — Linux manual page

 --scheduler=auto|crontab|systemd-timer|launchctl|schtasks

-When combined with the start subcommand, specify the
+When combined with the start subcommand, specify the scheduler

-auto, crontab (POSIX), systemd-timer (Linux), launchctl
+crontab (POSIX), systemd-timer (Linux), launchctl (macOS), and

-appropriate platform-specific scheduler is used; on Linux,
+platform-specific scheduler is used; on Linux, systemd-timer

-systemd-timer is used if available, otherwise crontab.
+is used if available, otherwise crontab.
+Default is auto.

 TROUBLESHOOTING top

-The git maintenance command is designed to simplify the
+The git maintenance command is designed to simplify the repository

-Users may find some cases where scheduled maintenance tasks do
+Users may find some cases where scheduled maintenance tasks do not

-this prevents other concurrent git maintenance run commands from
+prevents other concurrent git maintenance run commands from

 running on the same repository.
 Without this safeguard, competing